sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 ## Workshop set-up
 For this workshop we are going to use the command line enviroment within Rstudio using the University's STATS4 server, which is accessible to all staff/students with valid SGUL credentials.

+When you are copying and pasting instructions onto the command line you should try and understand all elements of the instruction before executing!

 Instructions:
 1. Open File Explorer, navigate to https://stats4.sgul.ac.uk/rstudio/
 2. Click "New Project"